Like the best apple pie ever, but easier as a crisp.

 But for those who sometimes like to get technical (and I count myself among those people), here’s the difference between apple crumble and apple crisp:

 - An apple crisp has a streusel topping made with oats

-- But apple crumble has a streusel topping made without oats
+- Apple crumble has a streusel topping made without oats

-How to Make the Apple Crisp Oatmeal Topping
+How to Make the Apple Crisp Topping With Oat Streusel

 This is an apple crisp, and stays true to the oat streusel crumb topping.
 The recipe is simple:

 - In a mixing bowl, combine 1 cup of brown sugar with 3/4 cup all-purpose flour, 3/4 cup oatmeal, cinnamon, and salt.
 Mix.

 - Add cold, diced butter.
 Work it in with your hands until crumbly.

 Be sure to use rolled oats and not quick oats.
 Quick oats tend to become lost in the recipe and make the finished streusel somewhat bready.
 Rolled oats have more structure and remain visible and more textural when baked.
 The oatmeal crisp texture should be like wet, crumbly sand.

 After you make the apple oatmeal crisp topping, make the apple filling.